 Fermilab offers Intensity Frontier Fellowships to outstanding researchers in the areas of neutrino physics, muon physics, and other topics in the Intensity Frontier.
-Fellows will receive funding to allow enhanced participation in Fermilab experimental and data analysis efforts, in relevant areas of particle physics theory, or in future projects.
+We seek researchers with a doctorate in particle or nuclear physics who will use the resources available at Fermilab to make a major contribution to the Intensity Frontier Program being pursued at the laboratory.
+Fellows will receive funding to pursue novel concepts that enhance the current program at Fermilab, and allow enhanced participation in current and future Fermilab experimental and theory efforts.
 The fellowships provide the ability for researchers to spend significant time at Fermilab, with the goal of expanding and sustaining an intellectual center of excellence within the laboratory.

-- Term: 6 months to 1 year, starting no earlier than April 1, 2017.
+- Term: 6 months to 1 year, starting no earlier than March 17, 2023.

 - Renewable to maximum of 2 years, with new proposal.

 - Financial support: up to 50 percent of researcher’s total current compensation, reimbursed to the researcher’s home institution, with remainder of salary paid by researcher’s home institution.
 Award levels are made consistent with available funding.

 - Awards may include a travel budget to enable regular trips to remote experimental locations when appropriate, and to conferences to present work.